Workout

 However, the things I usually look for in served meals or in self-cooked ones are:

-• Large portions of fish, low fat beef, poultry, eggs, tofu or pork (ordered by preference, first to last)
+• Large portions of fish, low fat beef, poultry, eggs, tofu or pork (ordered by preference, first to last), with around 50g to 80g of protein per serving

 • Large portions of fresh vegetables, fruits and nuts of all kind